Analysing terrain data

 It is a southwest facing slope pretty steep.

-It has a rocky entrance which you then traverse to skiers left to get into the couloir.
+It has a rocky entrance which you then traverse to skiers right to get into the couloir.

-Once your in, the very top is kinda rocky and right before the apron, depending on what time of the year you ski it, may have a mandatory air.
+Once you're in, the very top is kinda rocky and right before the apron, depending on what time of the year you ski it, may have a mandatory air.

 Once in the apron, enjoy some powder lines and you will eventually join up with the NW couloir on Twin peaks which you can take down to a neighborhood.